 Magnetic Letter Kit

-This is a more sophisticated letter collection with a carry case to sort each letter.
-We use this set when wanting to differentiate vowels and consonants.
+This is a more sophisticated letter collection, complete with a carry case to organize each letter.
+We use this set when wanting to differentiate between vowels and consonants.
+This is my favorite set to use when practicing letters of the alphabet.

 Zingo